-The Regional Events Acceleration Fund Assessment Panel will review applications on an ongoing basis until 4 October 2022 or until the funding is fully committed.
+The Regional Events Acceleration Fund Assessment Panel will review applications on an ongoing basis until 4 October 2022 .
 The assessment process will take approximately ten weeks from the time an application is received, and event owners will be notified as soon as is practical following the assessment outcome.

 During the assessment process the Department of Regional NSW may request additional information from the applicant.
 Advice may also be sought from other NSW Government agencies or other third parties (such as probity advisors) to assist with the assessment of projects.

 The Assessment Panel may also recommend part-funding of events where there is insufficient funding available for the whole event, where only a component of the project is considered suitable for funding or a lesser funding amount to what is requested is deemed more appropriate.

 Funding recommendations made by the Assessment Panel will be considered and approved by the Department of Regional NSW.